Helping You Recover For Work-Related Injuries

 At The Law Office of Gretchen Hall in St. Paul, we take your medical condition and financial stability seriously.
 Unfortunately, a number of injured workers are denied the benefits that they deserve or their injuries are minimized by their employer and the insurance company.

-We fight hard for men and women to help you receive the medical care and wage loss you need after suffering a workplace injury or illness.
+We fight hard to help you receive the medical care and wage loss you need after suffering a workplace injury or illness.
 Our founding attorney has over 20 years of workers’ compensation experience and knows how to prepare and present a solid claim aimed at receiving maximum benefits for our clients.

 Most people understand that a broken bone, rotator cuff injury, head trauma, amputations and other acute injuries suffered in a work accident generally qualify under the workers’ compensation system, but many other injuries occur as well.

 We are fully prepared to help you get the full compensation in all manner of job-related medical conditions, which may qualify for a workers’ comp claim, including:

 - Head and brain injuries: From concussions to coma-causing head trauma and beyond, these are among the most devastating work-related injuries.

 - Spine injuries: These are some of the most common injuries in workplace of all kinds, from warehouses to offices, and even minor ones can have a lasting impact.

 - Manual material handling injuries: Lifting injuries are among the most common work-related injuries for retail workers, delivery truck and van drivers, factory employees and more.

 - Repetitive strain injuries: The body is not well-designed to withstand repetitive motions.
 Injuries to the joints, carpal tunnel syndrome and other strains are common sources of pain for people in all walks of life.